rotheconrad/ROCker_Macrolide_Models/03_erm/README.md

 Review the multiple alignment and/or phylogenetic tree and/or heatmap and select representative sequences (i.e., remove highly similar sequences).
 We will use these curated sequences for a sequence search in uniprot and will not gain anything from sequences that are too similar (i.e. ≥ 90% sequence identity or one sequence from each strongly formed clade).

-Create a new fasta file with selected representative sequences (mcr_SeedSeqs.faa).
-In this case I've selected the first allele for mcr-1 thru mcr-10 (mcr-1.1, etc.) as well as mcr-3.8, 3.17, EPTA_HELPY, EPTA_SALTY, and EPTA_ECOLI.
+Create a new fasta file with selected representative sequences (NCBI_erm_reps.faa).
+See file for selection.
+Using NCBI_erm_proteins.faa.pim.pdf, I selected one representive from each light orange (highly similar) rectangular box (sequence cluster).
+53 out of 100 sequences.

 # Step 01: UniProt sequence search

-Run a search of the curated mcr sequences (RefSeqs) against the UniProt database.
+Run a search of the curated erm sequences (RefSeqs) against the UniProt database.
 This is to look for extended sequence diversity.

 ```bash